Resin Printing Your First Miniature: Complete Beginner Guide

 - Avoid supports on detail-rich surfaces (faces, chainmail) — orient the model so those areas don’t need them

 Auto-supports work for basic prints.
 For miniatures you care about, manually reviewing and placing supports will give you better results.
+The supports guide covers manual placement in Lychee and Chitubox specifically for miniatures.

 Washing and curing